Xero is winding-up its personal accounting product. The service will close on November 30, 2014.

 Xero says existing Personal users on September 30 will be able to continue to use the service after their annual expiry date at no additional charge.
 The company will give help to customers wanting to export data.

 Comment: Clearly Xero Personal is a distraction from the company’s main business.
 Dropping it makes sense for Xero.
-While the move is mildly annoying for users, I doubt many will be deeply upset.
+While the move is mildly annoying for users, few will be deeply upset.

 Hopefully another company will be able to pick up the business.
 This tweet from Rod Drury suggests as much: